daytoncf/AdventOfCode2022/README.md

 These are my solutions to the Advent of Code 2022 challenges.

 # Motivation 🏃💨
-It's good practice for problem solving and I'm a sucker for festivity.
+It's good practice for problem solving and I'm a fan of festivity.